mysterious-coding/base_entranced/README.md

 The biggest change from basejka made by this mod is the anti-spam cvars (`/iLikeToDoorspam` and `/iLikeToMineSpam`).
 Although I wrote above that I wanted to stay close to basejka gameplay, in my opinion, doorspam and minespam are fundamental flaws in the game design, and needed to be addressed.
 Apart from those two cvars, everything else adheres to the "stay close to base" philosophy.

-# A brief history of JA siege server mods

-In the early days of JK3, the main server mods in use were basejka(no mods), JA+, and UJ mod.
-JA+ had more bugfixes than the others, but it wasn't much; however, the admin tiers system made it desirable for pub servers.
-UJ mod was the first mod truly intended for siege, as it featured enhancements specifically for siege, such as the automatic restart.
-UJ mod was used on some pub servers such as U2, but JA+ prevailed in popularity on pub servers due to its tiered admin system.
-There was also a mod called OJP, that featured some interesting enhancements such as siege bot AI.
-This mod was only used on Meatgrinder server, which was not a very popular server.

-Around 2006-2007, a server mod called GMod (not to be confused with Garry's Mod, the HL2-based game) was made by GhostBob and was used on American pug servers until Keramod was created.
-This was the first thing resembling a robust siege server mod.
-In addition to some bugfixes, IP logging, and a tiered admin system, this mod also featured some siege enhancements, such as "pug mode", anti-spec-joining, zombies mode, allowing dead/spec players to chat, (DEAD) message for teamchat from dead teammates, and disallowing shield standing to preserve a shield(if I remember correctly, this was later removed due to extreme unpopularity).

-Another mod called Gamall's Fix was created around 2007, and mainly featured some security enhancements.
-However, unlike GMod, it was not intended for siege, and it barely fixed any bugs, and still wasn't really suitable for playing on.
-Regardless, it remained popular on European servers, for some reason, until Keramod was created.

-Around 2008-2009, a server mod called Keramod was made by Kerafym and overtook GMod as the pug server mod of choice.
-It featured some new important bugfixes such as slot 0 fixes, double ammo fixes, and items being used after death.
-It also had a few siege enhancements, such as anti-specjoin and zombies mode.
-Although development on Keramod was later abandoned, it was the best siege mod in existence at the time, and as a result was used on nearly all pug servers from 2009-2015.

-There were a few other mods such as Eyenmod and Enhanced Siege Mod(not to be confused with the clientside mod with the same name).
-They may have had some basic fixes, but I can't recall any servers that used them.

-In 2015, Sil resumed work on base_enhanced, a CTF server mod he had forked from Teh.
-Its new bugfixes, security enhancements, and special features such as `/pause` and `/randomteams` caught the attention of the Siege community, but it didn't have enough siege bugfixes to overtake Keramod.
-It also had many unpopular changes that were unwanted by the siege community, such as the removal of infinite charging.
-I helped Sil by pointing out many siege bugs that needed to be fixed, but after some disagreements on unpopular changes he had made, it became clear that I needed to create my own successor to Keramod.

-Later in 2015, with the help of Exar and Sil, I forked Sil's base_enhanced mod and created this mod, base_entranced.
-My intent was to build upon the great features and bugfixes of base_enhanced, but to turn it into a true Siege mod by adding more siege bugfixes and features, as well as remove Sil's unpopular changes.
-Over time, what started as a mere "siege edition" spin-off of base_enhanced turned into a large-scale project to create a robust siege server mod.

-My mod is now the most robust, bug-free(relatively speaking) server mod available for siege.

 # What can I do to help?

 You can help with the development of base_entranced by submitting bug reports, comments, feature requests, etc. Click the "Issues" button for this repository to view the current list of known bugs, proposed enhancements, etc. Feel free to reply to these issues with any comments/help/thoughts you have.
 Issues that I am in particular need of help with are marked with the "help wanted" tag.